ProjectL/Remote/README.md

-Remote - Personal Notify + Post Object
+Remote - Subjective Notification & Posting
 ======

 ####JSON representation of a Remote: